GTGalaxi/ElectronVulnerableVersion/readme.md

 This PowerShell script downloads [Sysinternals Strings](https://learn.microsoft.com/en-us/sysinternals/downloads/strings), recursively searches for strings within all `.exe` files across all drives, and compares the Electron version found with known patched versions below to determine vulnerability to [CVE-2023-4863](https://nvd.nist.gov/vuln/detail/CVE-2023-4863) / [CVE-2023-5129](https://nvd.nist.gov/vuln/detail/CVE-2023-5129).

+> **Note:**
+>
+> The script downloads `strings.zip` to `C:\Windows\Temp` and extracts `strings.exe` from it.
+The user running the script needs permissions for this folder.
+If you're using an RMM tool, there should be no issues since it runs as SYSTEM or an admin account.
+But if you're running it locally, you might need to open the folder in Explorer to grant necessary permissions..

 ## Vulnerability patched in Electron Versions

 ### Stable